 Instructions

-• Snap off the stems of the green beans by hand or cut and remove the ends with a knife.
+• While the water is heating up, snap off the stems of the green beans by hand or trim and remove the ends with a knife.

 • Drain the green beans in a colander in the sink.
 Serve with butter and additional salt, to taste.
 Enjoy!